 - CDPHE - Colorado Specific Flu Data and Information

 Routt County residents live closely with wildlife, therefore there is a risk of contracting rabies.
 Rabies is rarely transmitted to humans but nearly all cases are fatal.
-If transmission is suspected due to contact with wildlife or domestic animals, seek medical advice immediately.
+If the transmission is suspected due to contact with wildlife or domestic animals, seek medical advice immediately.
 Treatment is available, but it needs to be started as soon as possible.

 - Routt Co Page - Routt County Rabies Information